alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 * provide you with an adaptable design
 * give you greater choice
-* make it possible for your digital services to develop
+* make it possible for your digital services to change over time

 Expressing your user needs in terms of required capabilities, which are in turn based on open standards, helps you to make better choices for service delivery.